 How is a TMDL developed?

 A TMDL is developed by determining the maximum daily load of a pollutant that a water body can assimilate and still meet Water Quality Standards.
 Generally, a TMDL begins by collecting and analyzing water quality data to determine the extent of the issue The MDEQ then identifies and determines the pollutant load from all point sources (discharges to surface waters that hold a National Pollutant Discharge Elimination System (NPDES) permit), and nonpoint sources (diffuse sources, such as land-applied manure from a small farm).
 To account for any uncertainty, a margin of safety is developed, and seasonal differences are also considered.

 What is the role of Local Communities and Landowners in the development of TMDLs?

 TMDL development is a public process that works best with the involvement of all affected parties.
 Participation by local communities, local government agencies (such as Health Departments), and landowners leads to improved TMDLs and ultimately better water quality.

 What happens once a TMDL is developed?

 Following development of a draft, a TMDL is noticed for public comment.
 After making any appropriate modifications in response to the public comment, the TMDL is sent to the United States Environmental Protection Agency for approval.
 Required pollutant load reductions from point source discharges in a TMDL watershed are implemented through existing programs, such as NPDES permits.
 Nonpoint sources of pollution are reduced mainly through voluntary programs and the work of local stakeholders.
-Nonpoint source work in TMDL watersheds can be funded by grants such as Federal 319 or Clean Michigan Initiative.
+Nonpoint source work in TMDL watersheds can be funded by grants such as Federal 319.
 The efforts to clean-up nonpoint sources of pollution are often lead by local agencies (such as conservation districts) or watershed councils.